 Parameters file - the file-like object to use for exporting the data.
+Its write method should accept bytes (a disk file opened in binary mode, a io.BytesIO object, etc)

 The additional keyword arguments of this constructor are passed to the BaseItemExporter constructor.